Directing Projects

 NOTE: The Audition form for the Directing Projects AND Freshman Sophomore Play are the same.
 You’ll see more information about that on the form.

-Memorize and prepare a monologue from here or a one-minute piece that you already know.
+4. Memorize and prepare a monologue from this packet or a one-minute piece that you already know.
 See the “What about the monologue” section for additional information.

 WHAT SHOULD I WEAR TO THE AUDITIONS?

 Wear clothes that you can move in and make you look and feel good.
 Make sure your hair is out of your face.
-Avoid jeans, sneakers, flip-flops, or Uggs.
 Do not wear costumes.

 CALLBACKS